GrafVonTee/Interpol/README.md

 - Daniil Yeryomenko (@DanTimson)
 - Alexander Yulin (@Alxyll)

-## Project Structure

-The following files are included in the project:

-- **CONTRIBUTING.md:** This file provides guidelines for contributing to the project.
-- **LICENCE:** This file specifies the license under which the project is distributed.
-- **SECURITY.md:** This file provides guidelines for reporting security vulnerabilities.

 ## Testing

 The project is tested using GTEST, a C++ testing framework.